Difference Between DLL and PLL

 Main Differences Between DLL And PLL

-1. The main difference is the name of both the circuits which suggests there are differences between the two terms.
+1. The main difference is the name of both circuits, which suggests there are differences between the two terms.
 DLL is short-termed for Delay Locked Loop.
 And PLL stands for Phase-Locked Loop.

-2. In DLL, there is no internal voltage-controlled oscillator while PLL has the Voltage-controlled oscillator.
+2. In DLL, there is no internal voltage-controlled oscillator, while PLL has a Voltage-controlled oscillator.
 Instead, DLL has a delay line.

 3. DLL uses a variable phase block.
 On the other hand, PLL uses a variable frequency block.